symfony/symfony-docs/assetic/uglifyjs.rst

 and make your site load faster. `UglifyCSS`_ is a CSS compressor/beautifier that is very similar to UglifyJS.

-In this cookbook, the installation, configuration and usage of UglifyJS is shown in detail.
+In this article, the installation, configuration and usage of UglifyJS is shown in detail.
 UglifyCSS works pretty much the same way and is only talked about briefly.